-In FY2013, three residential properties required submission and approval of temporary and/or permanent relocation plans.
-These projects were 4000 Kansas Street Apartments, Crestwood Cooperative, and 2nd DC Co-op and comprised 25 units total.
+In FY2014, two residential properties required submission and approval of temporary and/or permanent relocation plans accounting for 15 units.
+These projects were Crestwood Cooperative and Sierra Cooperative.
 In most cases developers were able to relocate residents within the same facility; if residents had to be housed elsewhere during project completion they were housed off-site in comparable units that were decent, safe, and sanitary as well as inspected by DHCD.
 Any required relocation generated by DHCD's single family rehabilitation projects is incorporated into each project work plan, and associated costs are factored into the budget.